jenkinsci/chef-identity-plugin/README.md

 * -OR- overwrite it for the user to ensure the expected value is there?
 * Button to validate key + knife file on Config screen?
 Will require external libraries/tools
 * Use FileCallable for File actions?
-* Throw Build error if Identity has been removed from the Admin but job still configured for it.

 # LICENSE and AUTHOR: